BelhsanHmida/NY-Taxi-Data-Engineering-Project/README.md

-# Uber Data Engineering Project
+# New-York Taxi Data Engineering Project

-This project involves processing and analyzing Uber data using Google Cloud services including Compute Engine (VMs), BigQuery, and Looker to create a dashboard for visualization.
+This project involves processing and analyzing New-York Taxi data using Google Cloud services including Compute Engine (VMs), BigQuery, and Looker to create a dashboard for visualization.

 ## Overview